Portrait courtesy of the Whitford family at Rootsweb.

 From the Omaha Bee, February 18, 1889.

-Amanzel Whitford served just one term in the house (1889-1891) and afterwards returned to private life at his home in Dixon County.
+Amanzel Whitford served just one term in the house (1889-1891) and afterward returned to private life at his home in Dixon County.
 In the early 1900s he and his family pulled up stakes once again and this time relocated to Wisconsin.
 Settling in Washburn County, Whitford resided here until his death at age 74 on February 28, 1921.
 His wife Mary survived her husband by only a year, dying in 1922.
 Both were later interred at the Shell Lake Cemetery in Shell Lake, Wisconsin.

 Curiously, Whitford's gravestone records his name as "DeForest A. Whitford".
 This is presumed to be an error on the part of the carver, as all other documents (including the Omaha Bee and the History of Dixon County) record him either by the initials "A.D." or under the name Amanzel.
-This is further strengthened by the 1860 U.S. Census, which records him as a 13 year old residing in Waverly, Michigan under the name "Amanzel D. Whitford", .
+This is further strengthened by the 1860 U.S. Census, which records him as a 13-year-old residing in Waverly, Michigan under the name "Amanzel D. Whitford", .